Insulin: Medical uses

 Insulin is usually taken as subcutaneous injections by single-use syringes with needles, via an insulin pump, or by repeated-use insulin pens with disposable needles.
 Inhaled insulin is also available in the U.S. market.

+The Dispovan Single-Use Pen Needle by HMD is India’s first insulin pen needle that makes self-administration easy.
+Featuring extra-thin walls and a multi-bevel tapered point, these pen needles prioritise patient comfort by minimising pain and ensuring seamless medication delivery.
+The product aims to provide affordable Pen Needles to the developing part of the country through its wide distribution channel.
+Additionally, the universal design of these needles guarantees compatibility with all insulin pens.

 Unlike many medicines, insulin cannot be taken by mouth because, like nearly all other proteins introduced into the gastrointestinal tract, it is reduced to fragments, whereupon all activity is lost.
 There has been some research into ways to protect insulin from the digestive tract, so that it can be administered orally or sublingually.

 In 2021, the World Health Organization added insulin to its model list of essential medicines.

 Insulin, and all other medications, are supplied free of charge to people with diabetes by the National Health Service in the countries of the United Kingdom.